pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 #### assignInitialCellSalinity

-If an initial cell salinity is provided as a text file, the file is read and the salinity is assigned.
+If an initial cell salinity is provided as a text file, the file is read and the salinity (in kg per kg) is assigned.
 The file needs to contain the salinity matrix of shape (row: y_resolution, col: x_resolution).
 If this is not the case, salinity is calculated with *getInflowSalinity*.